GrafiteInc/Docs/markdown/utilities/form_maker.md

 [Source Code](https://github.com/grafiteinc/formMaker)

-!!! warning "Form Maker by default is set to Bootstrap's classes.
-But you can change these in the config."
+!!! warning "Form Maker by default is set to Bootstrap's classes, but you can change these in the config."

 The form maker